Tetrachromacy: Birds

 Some species of birds, such as the zebra finch and the Columbidae, use the ultraviolet wavelength 300–400 nm specific to tetrachromatic color vision as a tool during mate selection and foraging.
 When selecting for mates, ultraviolet plumage and skin coloration show a high level of selection.
-A typical bird eye responds to wavelengths from about 300 to 700 nm.
+A typical bird eye responds to wavelengths from about 300–700 nm.
 In terms of frequency, this corresponds to a band in the vicinity of 430–1000 THz.
 Most birds have retinas with four spectral types of cone cell that are believed to mediate tetrachromatic color vision.
 Bird color vision is further improved by filtering by pigmented oil droplets in the photoreceptors.
 The oil droplets filter incident light before it reaches the visual pigment in the outer segments of the photoreceptors.

 The four cone types, and the specialization of pigmented oil droplets, give birds better color vision than that of humans.
-However, more recent research has suggested that tetrachromacy in birds only provides birds with a larger visual spectrum than that in humans (humans cannot see ultraviolet light, 300-400 nm), while the spectral resolution (the "sensitivity" to nuances) is similar.
+However, more recent research has suggested that tetrachromacy in birds only provides birds with a larger visual spectrum than that in humans (humans cannot see ultraviolet light, 300–400 nm), while the spectral resolution (the "sensitivity" to nuances) is similar.

+Some birds such as corvids, Old and New World flycatchers, as well as most diurnal raptors, have little ability to see UV light, with the fourth cone type instead peaking in the violet range.
+It is believed that UV vision in raptors is selected against because short-wavelength UVA light contributes highly to chromatic aberration, reducing visual acuity which raptorial birds rely on for hunting.

-Pentachromacy and higher
+Pentachromacy and greater

-The dimensionality of color vision has no upper bound, but vertebrates with color vision higher than tetrachromacy are rare.
-The next level is Pentachromacy, which is five-dimensional color vision requiring at least 5 different classes of photoreceptor as well as 5 independent channels of color information through the primary visual system.
+The dimensionality of color vision has no upper bound, but vertebrates with color vision greater than tetrachromacy are rare.
+The next level is pentachromacy, which is five-dimensional color vision requiring at least 5 different classes of photoreceptor as well as 5 independent channels of color information through the primary visual system.

 A female that is heterozygous for both the LWS and MWS opsins (and therefore a carrier for both protanomaly and deuteranomaly) would express five opsins of different spectral sensitivity.
 However, for her to be a true (strong) pentachromat, these opsins would need to be segregated into different photoreceptor cells and she would need to have the appropriate post-receptoral mechanisms to handle 5 opponent process channels, which is contentious.

 Some birds (notably pigeons) have five or more kinds of color receptors in their retinae, and are therefore believed to be pentachromats, though psychophysical evidence of functional pentachromacy is lacking.
 Research also indicates that some lampreys, members of the Petromyzontiformes, may be pentachromats.

 Invertebrates can have large numbers of different opsin classes, including 15 opsins in bluebottle butterflies or 33 in mantis shrimp.
 However, it has not been shown that color vision in these invertebrates is of a dimension commensurate with the number of opsins.